The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 # keycloak.url is set by DevServices for Keycloak,

-# Quarkus will access it via an internal shared docker network interface.
+# Quarkus accesses it through an internal shared docker network interface.

 mp.jwt.verify.publickey.location=${keycloak.url}/realms/quarkus/protocol/openid-connect/certs